sbatururimi/Advanced-Lane-Lines/writeup.md

 ![alt text][image3]

-To achieve that I have a comination of color extraction and gradiend thresholds.
+To achieve that I have a combination of color extraction and gradiend thresholds.
 1) For the color extraction, I have converted the image to the HLS space and then applied a threshold on each channel to retrieve white and yellow lines.
 ```
 def hls_select_color_lines(img):